-I don’t think I was ever considered a pothead, even in my early twenties when I was smoking weed nearly every day.
+I don’t think I was ever considered a huge pothead, even in my early twenties, when I was smoking weed nearly every day.
 After all, I never smoked at school, and I never smoked at work.
 I tended to only smoke for recreational and social reasons.
-Everyone was doing it in my social circle, and so was I. Eventually, as many marijuana users experience, the euphoria of smoking weed turned into paranoia.
+Everyone was doing it in my social circle, and so was I. Eventually, as many cannabis users experience, the euphoria of smoking weed turned into paranoia.
 It slowly dawned on me that weed wasn’t as fun as it was anymore.

 The Symptoms of Marijuana Withdrawal

 Looking back, the first thing I noticed was a difference in sleep patterns.
-Although I never considered myself an insomniac, I did use marijuana as a sleep aid.
+Although I never considered myself an insomniac, I did use cannabis as a sleep aid.
 When I went cold turkey, suddenly I was sleeping much more deeply.
 This was one of the first signs that I was weaning weed out of my system.